samuelpio01/multithreading-in-c/README.md

    Compile:
             GCC compiler: gcc pthread_multithreading.c -o pthread_multithreading -lpthread

+   Note: It is mandatory to compile the file using _-lpthread_ as we are using the POSIX thread library, otherwise the compilation will give an error.

    --> An executable file pthread_multithreading will be created.

    To execute the pthread_multithreading file